Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Pinched nerve in the shoulder - pain runs from the spine to the upper limbs

-Nerve pressure – what is it?
+Nerve compression – what is it?

-Nerve compression is a condition in which a nerve is compressed or strangled by surrounding structures such as bone, muscle, tendon or swelling.
+It s a condition in which a nerve is compressed or strangled by surrounding structures such as bone, muscle, tendon or swelling.
 This compression can lead to pain, tingling, weakness or loss of sensation in the area supplied by the nerve.
 Nerve compression can occur in different parts of the body and the affected area becomes a source of pain or other discomfort.
 [2]

-Nerve pressure can be related to the following situations:
+It may be related to the following situations:

-• injuries,
+• injury

-• risky sports,
+• dangerous sports,

 • obesity,

-• certain diseases(e.g. rheumatoid arthritis, inflammation).
+• certain diseases (e.g. rheumatoid arthritis, inflammation).

-The following are also consideredrisk factors for nerve compression:
+The following are also considered risk factors for nerve compression:

 • diabetes,